 We had gone all out yesterday to get within two, rapidless, miles of the take-out at Oak Flat.
 Which is also where the Illinois River Trail ends.
 So we got a somewhat leisurely start and were rowed on out.
 Momentum’s van and trailer arrived not too long after we did and it didn’t take long for the guides to get everything loaded.
-The bad news was that the Bear Camp Road was still closed and we’d have to return via Highway 199 – which added about three hours to our drive.
+The bad news was that the Bear Camp Road was still closed and we’d have to return via Highway 199 – which added about two hours to our drive.
 The good news was that it was only pouring rain along the coast, not inland.
 Rebekah got dropped off in Grants Pass, us in Medford, and the rest continued on to Ashland.
 We were home by 6:00PM, just in time to keep our adorable new cat – Sofie – from trashing another ball of The LovedOne’s yarn stash.
 She is temporarily my cat when things like this happen. 🙄

 A highly technical river like the Illinois was a completely different experience from the ones we’d had on larger rivers like the Colorado, Snake, and Salmon.
 This smaller, but highly convoluted, water was more intense and exciting and intimate than bigger waters and it was a privilege to be able to experience it.
 Running the Green Wall would have been a plus but not doing so didn’t detract in the least from what was, for me at least, exactly the trip I’d anticipated.
 After hiking the trail, I wanted to see the Illinois up close and that’s exactly what happened.
 The scenery – although a little scorched – is wonderful.
 And the startlingly clear water, with its various undulating shades of greens and blues, is absolutely amazing.
 Despite the drought, the side creeks were running well and almost all were decorated with colorful pink Indian Rhubarb.
 A bald eagle also made an appearance.
 It also didn’t hurt that we were a small, experienced group on a river that we had all to ourselves.
 In sum, it was a truly magical trip.